bdunderscore/modular-avatar/docs~/docs/reference/global-collider.md

 component will take over one of the base colliders (fingers) in order to implement the global collider.

 On other platforms, we may implement this in a different way.

+### Collider Shape Parameters

+You can configure the collider shape using the following parameters:

+- **Radius**: The radius of the capsule collider.
+- **Height**: The height of the capsule along its Y axis.
+- **Position**: Local position offset of the collider.
+- **Rotation**: Local rotation of the collider.

+### Root Transform

+By default, the collider is placed at the transform of the GameObject the component is attached to.
+You can override this by setting the **Root Transform** field to point to a different transform, allowing the collider to follow a different part of the avatar.

+### Copy Hijacked Shape

+Only available when Manual Remap is enabled.
+When enabled, the radius, height, position, and rotation will be copied from the VRChat descriptor collider being hijacked, rather than using the values configured on this component.

+### Visualize Gizmo

+Controls whether the collider gizmo is visible in the scene view.
+Uncheck to hide it.

 ## Manual Remap